andreyshspb/csv-to-hsqldb/README.md

 # RUNNING

+For running the program you need to have `java 16`

 The program need to know about your hsql database where you want to storage data.
 For this purpose you need to fill `database-config.json` file